 This post may contain affiliate links.
 Please read our disclosure policy.

 These grilled Mexican Street corn are made with a lighter twist than the classic recipe.
 They are easy to make, delicious, and perfect as a side dish for a Mexican-themed lunch, dinner, or party.
-They are made with Cotija Cheese, Garlic Salt, Lime Juice, and some Chili Powder for extra heat!
+Made with Cotija Cheese, Garlic Salt, Lime Juice, and some Chili Powder for extra heat!

 top view of 3 corn on the cob on a white plate